| Adele (Vanessa Paradis) is an attractive but unlucky 22

 ideas, Together they experience fantastic good fortune,

 seemingly in control of all aspects of hazard and chance.
+In romanic comedies the characters discover that they are

 made for each other in the last scene.
 Here they know it